peterjmartinson/writing/DistractedFortune/20250317_Friction/draft.md

 ## The Source of Friction

-When you decide to start practicing some periodic action, from brushing twice a day to writing out your [daily morning pages](LINK morning pages post), there is always a force that will prevent you from doing that action.
+When you decide to start practicing some periodic action, from brushing your teeth twice a day to writing out your [daily morning pages](LINK morning pages post), there is always a force that will prevent you from doing that action.
 This is natural - there is not enough time in the day to do everything we know we should, so we've carefully laid out our days to deal with all the daily challenges of our life.
 That's your daily routine.

 I think the daily routine is a human adaptation to living in a world.
 The daily routine can be done mostly on autopilot.
 This allows you to think about other things, instead of constantly considering "what do I need to do next?"